Busem Şeker: Club career

 Şeker got interested in football playing already at the age of four.

 She began her playing career in the youth team of FTSV Lorbeer Rothenburgsort.
 There, she was the only girl among boys.
 She made it to become also captain of the youth team, at which she was respected by her male playmates.
 At the age of 17, she transferred to ASV Bergedorf 85.
 After one season, she signed with SV Henstedt-Ulzburg in the German 2nd Women's Football Bundesliga North.

 She coached the "F-Jugend" team (age group 7–8 years old) of her initial club, at which still only boys play.

 On 11 October 2018, she went to Turkey to play for the İzmir-based club Konak Belediyespor in the 2018–19 Women's First League.
 After playing one season, at which she scored five goals in 16 matches, she returned to Germany on 27 August 2019.

 On 15 April 2021, she joined her former club Konak Belediyespor to play in the 2020-21 Turkish Women's Football League.
-After two seasons and seven goals in 27 matches, she transferred to Fenerbahçe S.K. in Istanbuk on 10 October 2022 to play in the 2022-23 Women's Super League season.
+After two seasons and seven goals in 27 matches, she transferred to Fenerbahçe S.K. in Istanbul on 10 October 2022 to play in the 2022–23 Women's Super League season.